-Operator must have speed control lever in neutral and blade engagement lever fully disengaged to start engine.
+Operator must have speed control lever in neutral, OPC levers depressed, and blade engagement lever fully disengaged to start engine.

-4.1.10 Park Brake Lever: Located on the right side of the unit above the hydraulic tank.
+4.1.11 Park Brake Lever: Located on the right side of the unit above the hydraulic tank.
 The brake lever engages the park brake on the drive wheels.